Modeling non-stationarities in high-frequency financial time series

 \section{Conclusions}

 In this paper, we addressed two questions.
 The first one concerns to so-called stylized facts for high-frequency financial data.
 In particular, do the statistical regularities detected in the past still hold?
-We can give a positive answer to this question.
-Indeed, we find that the scaling properties for financial returns are still approximately satisfied.
+We cannot give a negative answer to this question.
+Indeed, we find that some of the scaling properties for financial returns are still approximately satisfied.
 Most of the studies we refer to concerned a different market (the US NYSE) and were performed several years ago.
 However, one of the first econophysics papers (if not the first one) concerned returns in the Italian stock exchange (see \cite{Mantegna91}) and, for this reason, we decided to focus on this market.

-The second question is: Is it possible to approximate the non-stationary behaviour of intra-day tick-by-tick returns by means of a simple phenomenological stochastic process?
-Again, we can give a positive answer to this question.
-In Section \ref{SecModel}, we present a simple non-homogeneous normal compound Poisson process and we show that it can approximate empirical data.
-The cost for simplicity is over-fitting as we have to estimate many parameters, but the outcome is a rather accurate representation of the real process.
+The second question is: Is it possible to approximate the non-stationary behavior of intra-day tick-by-tick returns by means of a simple phenomenological stochastic process?
+We cannot give a negative answer to this question, so far.
+In Section \ref{SecModel}, we present a simple non-homogeneous normal compound Poisson process and we argue that it can approximate empirical data.
+The cost for simplicity is potential over-fitting as we have to estimate many parameters, but the outcome is a rather accurate representation of the real process.
 Whether it is possible to rigorously prove convergence of the method outlined in Section \ref{SecModel} is subject to further research and it is outside the scope of the present paper.
 It is well-known that L\'evy processes, namely stochastic processes with stationary and independent increments, can be approximated by compound Poisson processes.
 The method described in Section \ref{SecModel} can provide a clue for a generalization of such a result to processes with non-stationary and non-independent increments.